PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 You're ready to buy your first keyboard?
 Good!
 But first, you need to know what you want.
 There are a lot of different keyboards, and you need to know what you want to buy.
 Here are some questions that you need to ask yourself:
 - What is your budget?
+- How long are you willing to wait?
-- What is your layout?
+- What layout do you want?
 - What is your switch preference?
-- What is your keycap preference?
+- What is your keycap design/profile preference?
 - Do I want a prebuilt or a DIY keyboard?
-- Do I
+...

 ## 🛍️Where to buy?